 Visit the Ice Domes

 If you’re already impressed with the outside of the Ice Domes, wait until you see the inside!
-Every room and space is beautifully decorated and lit with colored lights and ice sculptures.
+Every room and space is beautifully decorated and lit with coloured lights and ice sculptures.
 After the tour, you are treated to a complimentary drink.

 Whale Watching

 Norwegian waters are full of dense aquatic fauna, and the capital of the Arctic has no shortage of them.
 One of the reasons Norway is so fascinating is that you can see the world’s largest mammals here.
 Between October and February, whales, dolphins, and orcas migrate through the fjords around Tromso to feed on herring.
-If you want to see these fabulous animals with your own eyes, Tromso really is the place to be.
+If you want to see these fabulous animals with your own eyes, Tromso is the place to be.

 Visit the Polar Museum in Tromso